-The Company, being resident in Mauritius, is liable to income tax in Mauritius on its chargeable income at the rate of 15%.
-The Company has received its Category 1 Global Business Licence ("GBL1") on or before 16th October 2017 and is grandfathered under the provisions of the Finance (Miscellaneous Provisions) Act 2018 ("FA 2018").
+The Cell, being resident in Mauritius, is liable to income tax in Mauritius on its chargeable income at the rate of 15%.
+The Cell has received its Category 1 Global Business Licence ("GBL1") on or before 16th October 2017 and is grandfathered under the provisions of the Finance (Miscellaneous Provisions) Act 2018 ("FA 2018").
 As from 1st July 2021, the Company's GBL1 licence will be automatically converted to a Global Business Licence ("GBL").
 The Company will therefore operate under the current tax regime up to 30th June 2021.

 Until 30th June 2021, the Company's foreign sourced income is eligible for a foreign tax credit which is computed as the higher of the Mauritian tax and the foreign tax on the respective foreign sourced income.
 The foreign tax for a GBL1 company is based on either the actual foreign tax charged by the foreign jurisdiction or a deemed foreign tax.
 The deemed amount of foreign tax is based on 80% of the Mauritian tax on the relevant foreign sourced income.
 In computing its total actual foreign tax credit, the Company is allowed to pool all of its foreign sourced income.
 The Company's GBL1 licence will convert to a GBL licence on 1st July 2021 and will operate under the new tax regime.
-Under the new regime, the Company will be able to claim an 80% partial exemption on specific types of income not falling within the categories of income benefitting from the partial exemption will be taxed at 15%.
-As an alternative to the partial exemption, the Company can claim a tax credit against its Mauritius tax liability based on the foreign tax credit new foreign tax credit new in the foreign pre-defined substance conditions.
+Under the new regime, the Company will be able to claim an 80% partial exemption on specific types of income (including foreign dividends and interest), subject to meeting pre-defined substance conditions.
+Other types of income not falling within the categories of income benefitting from the partial exemption will be taxed at 15%.
+As an alternative to the partial exemption, the Company can claim a tax credit against its Mauritius tax liability based on the foreign tax charged on the income in the foreign jurisdiction.

-The Company has received a tax certificate from the Mauritian tax authorities that it is a tax resident of the Republic of Mauritius, and such certification is renewed on an annual basis subject to satisfying certain conditions.
+The Cell has received a tax certificate from the Mauritian tax authorities that it is a tax resident of the Republic of Mauritius, and such certification is renewed on an annual basis subject to satisfying certain conditions.

-The Company is subject to the Advance Payment Scheme (APS) under Section 50B and 50C of the Mauritian Income Tax Act 1995 whereby it is required to submit an APS statement and pay tax quarterly on the basis of either last year's income or the income for the current quarter.
+The Cell is subject to the Advance Payment Scheme (APS) under Section 50B and 50C of the Mauritian Income Tax Act 1995 whereby it is required to submit an APS statement and pay tax quarterly on the basis of either last year's income or the income for the current quarter.